 - personnel

 - subcontracting (if any)

 - any other specific direct costs exclusively related to interoperability carried out in the context of the existing national initiatives.

+- indirect costs ("overheads"): see 3.4

 3.2.
 Can costs incurred by public administrations be reimbursed?
 Can public administrations participate without asking for reimbursement of costs?